 6. Rome (2005-2007)

 The fall and fall of Julius Caesar, his demise, followed by the rise of an Octavian to become Augustus, the first Roman emperor, ‘Rome’ has all the elements of a historical television drama with the necessary twists, shocks, and edge-of-the-seat moments.
-What’s most impressive about the show was the historical accuracy, the apt portrayal of fall of Rome, the usual blood and its gory moments for dramatization, and the tragic conclusion.
-‘Rome’ is although a road less travelled, it surely was extremely promising in its guise.
+What’s most impressive about the show was the historical accuracy, the apt portrayal of the fall of Rome, the usual blood and its gory moments for dramatization, and the tragic conclusion.
+‘Rome’ is although a road less traveled, it surely was extremely promising in its guise.

 Read More: Shows Like ‘Chuck’

 5. Boardwalk Empire (2010-2014)